Who won the vice presidential debate? Walz ‘fumbled bigly’ in spar with Vance

-Who won the vice presidential debate?
+Who won the VP debate?
 Walz ‘fumbled bigly’ in ‘good old-fashioned’ spar with Vance

 Ohio senator’s confidence, command of party lines and smooth delivery made a largely positive impression on Tuesday night